kubewarden/docs/docs/explanations/architecture-2.md

 ### Direct admission control

-When setup by the Kubewarden controller, the PolicyServer server receives admission requests directly from the Kubernetes control plane, using `ValidationWebhooks` and `MutatingWebhooks`.
+When setup by the Kubewarden controller, the policy-server Service receives admission requests directly from the Kubernetes control plane, using `ValidationWebhooks` and `MutatingWebhooks`.
 This direct interaction streamlines the admission control process, reducing latency and increasing efficiency in policy enforcement.